DrAdrianDC/Python-Programming/Grocery-List-Management/README.md

 The Grocery List Management is a simple command-line tool designed to help you manage your grocery shopping.
 You can easily add items to your list, remove them when they're no longer needed, view the entire list, and mark items as purchased.

+### Features

+-Add an Item
+-Remove an Item
+-View Grocery List
+-Mark an Item as Purchased
+-Exit

 ### Requirements